Pure-Peace/vue-cli-electron-template/README.md

 <h2 align="center">⚡-Introduction-</h2>

-🚀Build with `vue-cli` & `electron-builder`, modular design. added common plugins and demo features.
-You can happily use the `svg` icon in this project, use the `i18n` multi-language comfortably, switch the application language (overall! including the native menu of the electron and the browser page), Quickly manage multiple windows and menus, make network requests more convenient.
+🚀A lightweight, modular template.
+Added common plugins and demo features.
+You can happily use the `svg` icon in this project, use the `i18n` multi-language comfortably, switch the application language (including the native components and the browser page), make network requests more convenient.

 [Document](https://github.com/Pure-Peace/vue-cli-electron-template/wiki)